British and Foreign Bible Society: The Quiet Revival

 Bible Society director of research and study co-author Rhiannon McAleer responded to the criticism: "We don't mind critique or robust conversations.
 It makes us sharper and moves everyone forward."
 She suggested that despite more young people coming to the church, disproportionately older congregations indicate that "significant generational decline" is to be expected.

 In a blog post reporting on the study, Humanists UK wrote: "With Christian nationalism increasingly assertive in the United States, and the likes of Jordan Peterson and other pro-Christian influencers appealing to young men in particular, perhaps church attendance is seen as desirable by a growing minority of this demographic."
 The Church Times noted that Peterson is known for his rhetoric regarding gender roles and sex differences, in which he says men represent "order" and women "chaos".
 Revd Duncan Hegan, assistant curate at the traditionalist Anglo-Catholic St Alban's Church, Holborn, resisted this suspicion: "People very rarely come to church in the first instance for quote-unquote 'right reasons'."
 Of the mostly young male newcomers, he said: "Once they start going, they encounter Jesus, and that transforms their lives."
 McAleer said that she did not want the research to be "weaponised" by the far-right, and noted the increasing ethnic diversity within the church.

+In March 2026, it was publicised that the YouGov research upon which The Quiet Revival was based was flawed, with the survey having been subject to fraudulent responses.
+The Bible Society withdrew The Quiet Revival, but published The Quiet Revival one year on: what's the story? based on further research.

+According to Christian Today, despite the figures of the report by the Bible Society being flawed, churches across Britain did report "increased interest" in church attendance and conversions, particularly by young men.
+A similar interest was also reported to be found in the British Armed Forces according to the Royal Army Chaplains' Department.